AdobeXD/xd-to-flutter-plugin/README.md

 ## Hot Reload
-Hot reload will alow you to see changes you make reflected on a device or simulator immediately each time you export from XD.
+Hot reload will allow you to see changes you make reflected on a device or simulator immediately each time you export from XD.

 To enable it, open the settings for the Dart extension in VS Code, and turn on `Preview Hot Reload On Save Watcher`.
 This will automatically hot reload your Flutter app whenever an external application (such as Adobe XD) saves changes to a `.dart` file in your project.